(now KWYN ENGINE)

 - Adaptive training backed by artificial intelligence and 3D modeling

-The MAGPIE framework (now KWYN Immersive) combines virtual 3D interactive models and simulations, efficient content-authoring tools, dynamic performance assessment models, and classroom management tools.
+KWYN Engine combines virtual 3D interactive models and simulations, efficient content-authoring tools, dynamic performance assessment models, and classroom management tools.

 Currently, students work through their course material together in a classroom under the supervision of an instructor.
-But instead of listening to a lecture or reading a static textbook, with the MAGPIE Framework they can practice with a virtual model of the equipment they will eventually maintain in the field.
+But instead of listening to a lecture or reading a static textbook, with KWYN Engine they can practice with a virtual model of the equipment they will eventually maintain in the field.
 Students remain actively engaged with the course material as the framework makes technical orders come alive.

 Through trial and error, students gain a deeper understanding of the steps in each technical order, so they comprehend how and why to do the procedure.
 Students can make mistakes in a low-risk environment that wouldn’t be possible outside the classroom.